UkrVO logo

 He participated in the general meetings of the International Astronomical Society in Vienna city in 1908 and Hamburg city in 1913.

-During 1898-1914 he worked as an astronomer-observer, and in 1914 he became a professor at the department of Imperial Kharkiv University.
+During 1898 (according to other data since November 1897)-1914 he worked as an astronomer-observer, and in 1914 he became a professor at the department of Imperial Kharkiv University.

 During 1909-1915, observations were made on the meridian circle of the slopes and direct ascents of 1407 stars near the poles.
 The work was performed by Struve L. A., Evdokimov N. N. and Kudrevich B. I.